THE IMPORTANCE OF YOGA

 Only your hard work and effort is the proof that shows your need👍

-Otherwise your need will remain just a need.
+Otherwise, your need will remain just a need.
 When someone puts in hard work for a need, then the hard work is the witness that sees the effort put in, that this man wanted something.
 But sometimes one remains only in needs and wishes because no effort or hard work ever enters the mind.

 For the want of permanent peace, mankind spends his whole life running after wishes and desires.
 But running after desires doesn’t put an end to them.
-Just as the fire sparks when you add ghee to the fire, in the same way wishes and desires just kindle the fire for more.
+Just as the fire sparks when you add ghee to the fire, in the same way, wishes and desires just kindle the fire for more.

 Caught between wishes and desires…

 …the human being remains unhappy.
-This is because we depend on others for our peace and this is all impermanent: some are dependent on their wife, daughter, or son for peace, someone else on a car or horse etc, and others on T.V. or excitement for peace.
+This is because we depend on others for our peace and this is all impermanent: some are dependent on their wife, daughter, or son for peace, someone else on a car or horse, etc, and others on T.V. or excitement for peace.

-But sometimes the ordinary man is not able to think or understand that all of this is an illusion, because for the same physical body that we keep desiring something or the other, one day we will have to leave that body behind.
+But sometimes the ordinary man is not able to think or understand that all of this is an illusion because for the same physical body that we keep desiring something or the other, one day we will have to leave that body behind.

 Even that car TV etc will too become useless one day

 And so, what is unreal, how can the ‘peace’ be gained?
-When man does not realize his true nature, all he experiences is pain and sadness and he will feel helpless and unsafe.
+When a man does not realize his true nature, all he experiences is pain and sadness and he will feel helpless and unsafe.